 - Program monitoring through a dedicated client relations team and regular evaluation

-- Non-U.S. citizen with minimum two years of full-time teaching experience at K-12 schools outside of the U.S.
+- Minimum of two years of full-time teaching experience at K-12 schools outside of the U.S.

 - Meets the qualifications for teaching in primary or secondary schools in his or her country of nationality or previous legal residence

-- Satisfies the teaching standards of the U.S. state in which he or she will teach
+- Satisfies the teaching standards of the U.S. state in which they will teach

-- Formal written offer from a U.S. primary or secondary school to a candidate
+- Formal written offer from an accredited U.S. primary or secondary school to a candidate

 - English proficiency (as determined by online interview)